Smarter Drafter Pro

 Discovery & insights

-• Our data storage system was misaligned with real legal workflows.
+• The mental model for how data-sharing worked was unclear and misaligned with real legal workflows.

 • Users didn’t want to see complex tables without good reason - they expected matter data to fill automatically and predictably.

-Critically, two major firms were delaying go-live until data-sharing met their needs.
+Critically, two enterprise clients were delaying go-live until data-sharing met their needs.

-• Our data storage system was misaligned with real legal workflows.
+• The mental model for how data-sharing worked was unclear and misaligned with real legal workflows.

 • Users didn’t want to see complex tables without good reason - they expected matter data to fill automatically and predictably.

-Critically, two major firms were delaying go-live until data-sharing met their needs.
+Critically, two enterprise clients were delaying go-live until data-sharing met their needs.

 Unexpectedly (and thankfully), interview research I conducted on a separate project surfaced flaws in our data-sharing model.